NCI-Agency/anet/docs/INSTALL.md

 ## Installation Prerequisites

-There is no software to install on client computers, only a modern web browser (Mozilla Firefox, Google Chrome, or Microsoft IE Version 11 or greater) is required.
+There is no software to install on client computers, only a modern web browser (Mozilla Firefox, Google Chrome, or Microsoft Edge) is required.

 You should have the following information on hand for the installation: